vdojnov/The-Odin-Project-Portfolio/README.md

 The path I chose to take is the [Full Stack JavaScript](https://www.theodinproject.com/paths/full-stack-javascript) with the [Foundations](https://www.theodinproject.com/paths/foundations) prerequisite.

 Check out my projects below!
+There is a link to the GitHub Repository as well as the live preview.

 # Projects